biocore/qiime/doc/tutorials/tutorial.rst

 .. note::

     * # Collate alpha
     * collate_alpha:example_path

 In the newly created directory :file:`wf_arare/alpha_div_collated/`, there will be one matrix for every diversity metric used in the `alpha_diversity.py <../scripts/alpha_diversity.html>`_ script.
 This matrix will contain the metric for every sample, arranged in ascending order from lowest number of sequences per sample to highest.
 A portion of the :file:`observed_species.txt` file are shown below:

 .. note::

    * Sequences per sample   iteration   PC.354  PC.355  PC.356  PC.481  PC.593
    * alpha_rarefaction_21_0.txt 21          0       14.0    16.0    18.0    18.0    13.0
    * alpha_rarefaction_21_1.txt 21          1       15.0    17.0    18.0    20.0    12.0
    * alpha_rarefaction_21_2.txt 21          2       15.0    16.0    21.0    19.0    13.0
    * alpha_rarefaction_21_3.txt 21          3       10.0    19.0    18.0    21.0    13.0
    * alpha_rarefaction_21_4.txt 21          4       14.0    18.0    16.0    15.0    12.0
    * ...

 .. _generaterarecurves:

 Step 4.
 Generate Rarefaction Curves
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The script `make_rarefaction_plots.py <../scripts/make_rarefaction_plots.html>`_ takes a mapping file and any number of rarefaction files generated by `collate_alpha.py <../scripts/collate_alpha.html>`_ and uses matplotlib to create rarefaction curves.
 Each curve represents a sample and can be colored by the sample metadata supplied in the mapping file.
-In the :file:`custom_parameters.txt` file, the user can set the image format (i.e. png) and resolution (i.e. 75) as follows:
+In the :file:`custom_parameters.txt` file, the user can set the image format (i.e. png), resolution (i.e. 75), and background_color (i.e. white) as follows:

 .. note::

     * # Make rarefaction plots parameters
     * make_rarefaction_plots:imagetype  png
     * make_rarefaction_plots:resolution 75
+    * make_rarefaction_plots:background_color   white
+    * make_rarefaction_plots:prefs_path

-This step generates a :file:`wf_arare/alpha_rarefaction_averages/` folder, which contains the rarefaction averages for each diversity metric, so the user can plot the rarefaction curves in another application, like MS Excel, along with a :file:`wf_arare/alpha_rarefaction_plots/` folder.
-To view the rarefaction plots navigate to the bottom-level file within the :file:`wf_arare/alpha_rarefaction_plots/` folder, where you will find an html file titled :file:`rarefaction_plots.html`.
-This plot shows the averages of each value for each category containing at least 2 non-unique samples in the mapping file with their corresponding error bars.
+This step generates a :file:`wf_arare/alpha_rarefaction_plots/average_tables/` folder, which contains the rarefaction averages for each diversity metric, so the user can plot the rarefaction curves in another application, like MS Excel.
+The :file:`wf_arare/alpha_rarefaction_plots/average_plots/` folder contains the average plots for each metric and category and the :file:`wf_arare/alpha_rarefaction_plots/html_plots/` folder contains all the images used in the html page generated.
+To view the rarefaction plots the user can open the file :file:`wf_arare/alpha_rarefaction_plots/rarefaction_plots.html` in a browser.
+Once the browser window is open, the user can select the metric and category for whichever rarefaction plots they would like to display.
+The user can also turn on/off lines in the plot by (un)checking the box next to each label in the legend.
+The user can click on the triangle next to each label in the legend to see all the samples that contribute to that category.
+Below each plot, the user will see the average data over all metrics for the specified category.

 .. image:: ../images/ rarecurve.png
    :align: center